After only 18 months I bailed on Portland – why?

 As I mentioned above, I moved into the same high-rise that my sister lived in.
 Yes, that was a bonus, but it was also due to an incredible housing crunch.
 I just happened to have won the lottery, getting this apartment on Burnside.
 There wasn’t another option – it was the only 3-bdrm available anywhere near where we wanted to live.

 A temporary condition you might think, but we were nearly constantly looking for a place to live.
 We wanted a similar high-rise condo in the Pearl.
 Nada.
-Ironically, just as we were leaving up popped a beautiful 2-bdrm in the Cosmopolitan, Portland’s new luxe tower.
-But it was too late, the die was cast, we had found something nice in Santa Barbara.
+Portland’s in a bubble economy right now.
+Ironically, just as we were leaving up popped a beautiful 2-bdrm in the Pearl, but it was too late, the die was cast; we had found something nice in Santa Barbara.

 Santa Barbara was once the first choice as we considered a move away from Newport Beach where we had lived for 20 years.
 Eighteen months ago we actually bought a place here, but then we got cold feet and cancelled the next day.
 So there have been many times in Portland as we struggled to find a home, we wondered, should we give Santa Barbara another look?